flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 ### Value Environment

-**The conceptual environment of code is naturally quite abstract. and ultimately reflects assumptions about what people value.
-So let's call it the *value environment*.** It includes a detailed idea of the product's philosophy, application domain, use cases and design.
+**The conceptual environment of code is the concrete *value* we want people to get out of the product, and it also reflects what people generally *value*.
+So let's call it the *value environment*.**

+More specifically, the value environment implies a complete description of the product from the user's perspective, including a detailed idea of the product's philosophy, application domain, use cases and design.

 ### Tech Environment

 **The *tech environment* of code are all pre-existing [APIs](https://en.wikipedia.org/wiki/Application_programming_interface) the code can directly talk to.
-Mainly, that's the programming language itself as well as frameworks provided by the system vendor and 3rd parties.** Note how this differs from the developer's tech stack.
+Mainly, that's the programming language itself as well as frameworks provided by the system vendor and by 3rd parties.** Note how this differs from a developer's [tech stack](https://stackshare.io/stacks).

-The pupose of most frameworks is communication with hardware, and we can understand much of the tech environment as a hardware representation.
+The pupose of most software frameworks is communication with hardware, and we can understand much of the tech environment as a hardware representation.

 It should be clear that we can't consider software frameworks as *defining* the architecture, let alone as *being* it.
 There is no such thing as an "architectural software framework".
 No tool has the power to dictate the structure of what we build.